NicodemusGurion/nicodemusgurion.github.io/OQOM/index.md

 #### Our Analysis

 The Injil is unequivocal: the crucifixion of ‘Isa (Jesus) is a **central historical and theological event**.
-It is not peripheral—it is the very means by which redemption is understood (see the Gospel accounts in Matthew, Mark, Luke, and John).
+It is not peripheral—it is the very means by which redemption is understood (see the Injil accounts in Matthew, Mark, Luke, and John).

-To deny the crucifixion is to **contradict the core of the Gospel message**.
+To deny the crucifixion is to **contradict the core of the Injil message**.
 Therefore:

 - This verse cannot originate from the same divine source that revealed the Injil.
 - It reflects a **later theological insertion**, possibly influenced by sectarian disputes or political motivations seeking to distance the emerging religion from Christian doctrine.